 #3 Visit Museums

 There are many museums across Amsterdam for all ages.
-Here are our top five favorites:
+Here are my top five favorites:

 Anne Frank House Museum & Anne Frank House Museum